dasch-swiss/dsp-js-lib/design-documentation.md

 automatically adding ontology information such as resource class labels and labels from list nodes that are referred to from list values.
 It does so by using `OntologyCache` and `ListNodeCache`, minimizing the requests to DSP-API to obtain the necessary information.

-`ResourcesConversionUtil.createReadResourceSequence` is a public method that takes JSON-LD representing zero, one or more resources and returns an array of `ReadResource`.
+`ResourcesConversionUtil.createReadResourceSequence` is a public method that takes JSON-LD representing zero, one, or more resources and returns an array of `ReadResource`.
 For each resource serialized as JSON-LD, `ResourcesConversionUtil.createReadResource` is called to do the conversion to a `ReadResource`.
 As a first step, `ResourcesConversionUtil.createReadResource` determines the resource's type (its class).
 Then, the definition for this class is requested from `OntologyCache`.
 The class definition contains information such as the class's label, cardinalities for properties and the definitions of those properties.
 The cardinalities are required to distinguish between system properties and properties that are defined in a project ontology.
-Each property value serialized as JSON-LD is converted to a `ReadValue` if there exists a cardinality for it for the resource class at hand.
+Each property value serialized as JSON-LD is converted to a `ReadValue` if a cardinality for it exists for the resource class at hand.

 Once all property values have been converted, link property values are analyzed to facilitate the handling of incoming and outgoing links on a given resource.